uncenter/npm-on-github/README.md

 ## Acknowledgment

 This project was originally created by [Ahmet Katrancı](https://github.com/katranci), called [github-npm-stats](https://github.com/katranci/github-npm-stats) (check it out!).
-I loved the idea and wanted to contribute to it, but it appears that the project is no longer maintained, and it was due for a rewrite with modern build tools and Typescript.
+I loved the idea and wanted to contribute to it, but it appears that the project is no longer maintained, and it was due for a rewrite with modern build tools and TypeScript.
 The original project was licensed under the [MIT](https://choosealicense.com/licenses/mit/) license - as is this project.

 ## License